O Yoon: Biography

-His works are the shards of effortless research on people's lives with sarcasm and beauty of lines with sorrow or resentment which is commonly called Han(in Hangul:한).
+His works are considered to reflect a Korean conception of grief called han.
 Through this way, he expressed Han based on lives of commoners in woodprints.
 Though his major was firstly sculptor, his woodprints have been appreciated to deal with shapes of people.

 His works failed to gain enough attention before his death, which was later revalued as the icon of people's arts in the 1980s since the decade referred to the transition to the democracy in South Korea.

 He died of Cirrhosis at the age of 40 after his first exhibition in Seoul.

 In 2010, complete collection of O yoon was published by collaborative works and well-known poet Kim Chi-Ha also joined the project.

 Works

 Although he was a famed printmaker, his career actually started from a sculptor, while he didn't limit his ambition concentrating not only on printworks but also on modernized masks or illustrations.

 Rhythmical movement of dancers were expressed under the concept of Buddhist painting, collage and mosaics to connect Korean arts further with Pop art and modernism.
 The works even extended to deal with Korean traditional ceremony of gut or exorcism.

 One of the key images Mr.O would like to describe is Korean traditional exorcism, gut.
 The most popular image of gut is sword dance, which led his works to convey the motion of the traditional exorcism ceremony.